hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ### Mockup structure

-Once authentified, the Mockup Creator crawls recursively the remote Redfish service tree, starting at `/redfish`.
-For each and every resource found
+Once authenticated, the Mockup Creator crawls recursively the remote Redfish service tree, starting at `/redfish`, then `/redfish/v1`, ...etc.
+For each and every resource it creates an `index.json` file containing the GET response body and creates a folder for each resouce present in the `index.json` file.
+If the `--Headers` was present on the

 ## Redfish Mockup Server